SunilPaul174/rustsweeper/README.md

 To build it, please take a look at the section below.
 ## Building

-To play the Minesweeper game, you need to have Rust installed on your system.
+To build Rustsweeper, you need to have Rust installed on your system.
 If Rust is not installed, you can download and install it from [here](https://www.rust-lang.org/tools/install).

 Once Rust is installed, follow these steps: